First Punic War: Rome builds a fleet

 The war in Sicily reached a stalemate, as the Carthaginians focused on defending their well-fortified towns and cities; these were mostly on the coast and so could be supplied and reinforced without the Romans being able to use their superior army to interdict.
 The focus of the war shifted to the sea, where the Romans had little experience; on the few occasions they had previously felt the need for a naval presence they had usually relied on small squadrons provided by their Latin or Greek allies.
 In 260 BC Romans set out to construct a fleet and used a shipwrecked Carthaginian quinquereme as a blueprint for their own.
-As novice shipwrights, the Romans built copies that were heavier than the Carthaginian vessels, and so slower and less manoeuvrable.
+As novice shipwrights, the Romans built copies that were heavier than the Carthaginian vessels, making them much slower and less maneuvrable.

 The Romans built 120 warships and despatched them to Sicily in 260 BC for their crews to carry out basic training.
 One of the consuls for the year, Gnaeus Cornelius Scipio, sailed with the first 17 ships to arrive to the Lipari Islands, a little way off the north-east coast of Sicily, in an attempt to seize the islands' main port, Lipara.
 The Carthaginian fleet was commanded by Hannibal Gisco, the general who had commanded the garrison of Akragas, and was based at Panormus, some 100 km from Lipara.
 When Hannibal heard of the Romans' move he despatched 20 ships under Boodes to the town.
 The Carthaginians arrived at night and trapped the Romans in the harbour.
 Boodes' ships attacked and Scipio's inexperienced men offered little resistance.
 Some Romans panicked and fled inland and the consul himself was taken prisoner.
 All of the Roman ships were captured, most with little damage.
 A little later, Hannibal was scouting with 50 Carthaginian ships when he encountered the full Roman fleet.
 He escaped, but lost most of his ships.
 It was after this skirmish that the Romans installed the corvus on their ships.